siddham-jain/temp-prd/README.md

 1. Commit Evaluation System:
-	-  `what is a bad commit?` - It has context dependent definition which includes -> Any commit not relevant to the subject
+	-  `what is a bad commit?` - It has context dependent definition which includes -> Any commit not relevant to the subject.
+Even though llm can get the subject context automatically.
 		-> Evaluation on the progress of daily task(By task, I refer to what instructor has taught during the class)
 	- Get commit data and define a daily task to GPT
 	- Let GPT do its magic(return score and justification for the given score)